Notice of Pre-AIA or AIA Status

 Generic computer components recited as performing generic computer functions that are well-understood, routine and conventional activities amount to no more than implementing the abstract idea with a computerized system.

-The additional elements added by the amendments of an identity management system simply identify the system on which the method executes and does not add significantly more to render the claims to more than the judicial exception.
+The additional elements of an identity management system simply identify the system on which the method executes and does not add significantly more to render the claims to more than the judicial exception.
 The additional limitation of using input that reflects at least one hypothetical future condition among the at least one hypothetical future conditions is nothing more that data that can be input by a user.
 The limitation, the machine learning model is tested based on one or more speculative executions to confirm that the machine learning model satisfies a selected consistency benchmark, simply identifies a step in the method but provides no description for how the speculative executions are carried out.
 Therefore, the additional elements do not add significantly more or integrate the judicial exception into a practical application.

 Thus, taken alone, the additional elements do not amount to significantly more than the above-identified judicial exception (the abstract idea).
 Looking at the limitations as an ordered combination adds nothing that is not already present when looking at the elements taken individually.
 There is no indication that the combination of elements improves the functioning of a computer or improves any other technology.
 Their collective functions merely provide conventional computer implementation.